 suicide was the 2nd most common cause in 15- to 34-year-old American males

 and the 2nd most common cause 25- to 34-year-olds overall.
-According to the most recent data from the U.S. Centers of Disease Control and Prevention (CDC), Oregon has the 2nd highest suicide rate in the country (chart below) and it is the second leading cause of death among
+According to the most recent data from the U.S. Centers of Disease Control and Prevention (CDC), suicide is the second leading cause of death among

 Oregonians aged 10 to 24.
 A CDC report shows suicides among men and women aged 35-64 increased 49 percent in Oregon from 1999-2010, compared to 28 percent nationally and 9th of all states.
-More than half of the suicides in Oregon are committed by firearm (below).
+More than half of the suicides in Oregon are committed by firearm.